radius-project/design-notes/resources/2024-10-dapr-bindings.md

 func main() {
 	r := mux.NewRouter()
+  // Message received from the queue will be forwarded to the service
-  // Each time a request is received via the input binding endpoint := fmt.Sprintf("/%s", CONNECTION_QUEUE_COMPONENTNAME)
+  // on the "/<component-name>" endpoint as a POST request endpoint := fmt.Sprintf("/%s", CONNECTION_QUEUE_COMPONENTNAME)
 	r.HandleFunc(endpoint, handler).Methods("POST", "OPTIONS")
 	http.ListenAndServe(":6002", r)
 }
 ```

+In the future, the foreign application could be moved to a different cloud provider or switch to another messaging solution:
+- For the operator, this change will only require updating a single Radius resource (or recipe).
+- For the developer, the application will continue receiving messages from the same endpoint.

 #### User story 2

-As a Radius user, I want my application to send messages to external systems without having direct dependencies on them.
+As an operator using Radius, I want the application I manage to send messages to external systems.
+I don't have control over the external system, but I want to ensure that the application can communicate with it.

 This example uses an external SMTP server to send emails.
 The SMTP server could be centralized within a company's infrastructure or an external service like SendGrid.